EAGLE SCOUT PROJECTS

 - The Eagle Scout candidate should contact us at least two months prior to his anticipated project date.
 In order to adequately prepare for and implement a service project, the scout must begin well in advance of the project date.
 Our calendar fills up quickly, so the scout should have a couple of potential project dates.

-- While you are considering projects, be sure to consider your group’s size and abilities: A project should match the abilities of the workers.
+- While you are considering projects, be sure to consider your group’s size and abilities: We prefer scouts to come to us with some idea of a project they would like to be considered.
+A project should match the abilities of the workers.
 An Eagle candidate should know his group’s abilities, fitness level and commitment in order to choose a project that their group can handle.
 Most projects work best with 10-20 people,however, larger groups can be effective for some jobs by splitting them into smaller groups in charge of certain tasks.
 Pay close attention to the appropriate group sizes listed on the project list sheet.
 One adult must be present for each 5 youth under 18 years of age.
 By having more adults than this minimum requirement will help the project run more efficiently.

 PRE-PROJECT PLANNING OUTLINE: